-PACs with the support of Steering Group (SG) members should assess the situation of each policy area to identify which drivers could be better used, and which barriers must be overcome, if need be.
+PACs with the support of SG members should assess the situation of each policy area to identify which drivers could be better used, and which barriers must be overcome, if need be.
 They may then make recommendations to NCs on possible ways to tackle the identified problems, where appropriate.
-Regular participation of the EC (DG REGIO and line DGs) representatives should be sought in the meetings of the SGs.
+NCs are encouraged to review and appropriately comply with recommendations and requests for support coming from the PACs and the Steering Group.
+Regular participation of the EC (DG REGIO and other DGs) and DYC representatives should be sought in the meetings of the SGs.
+PACs and NCs are in a systematic two-way exchange between the national and the EUSDR level in the MLG system, the nominations of SG members and the general information about the exchange with/involvement of SG members at national level.
+This applies both to PAC-NC exchanges within a state or region as well as to exchanges between PACs and NCs from other states in the Danube Region.